TrogDev/dotnet-test-assignment/WeatherMcpServer/README.md

 # Setup
 - Open the current folder in VS Code.
 - Set up your OpenWeatherMap token by adding it to the OPEN_WEATHER_MAP_TOKEN environment variable in .vscode/mcp.json.
+(Or just use the token that's already set in the variable)
 - Start the server via the Extensions tab or by clicking the Start button in mcp.json.

 # Usage